Is Sexual Freedom is a Constitutional Right?

 Highlights of other comments:

-time to resurrect it.
-Like the Death Tax, a construction that goes back to he
+it.
+Like the Death Tax, a construction that goes back to he Roman Empire, it

-Roman Empire, it has been used to distract people from the very activist agenda
+has been used to distract people from the very activist agenda that these so

-that these so called constructivist judges are espousing.
-I am tempted to
+called constructivist judges are espousing.
+I am tempted to suggest that we

-suggest that we call the judges that we want in the courts, Living Judges, as in
+call the judges that we want in the courts, Living Judges, as in the Living

-the Living Constitution and calling the conservative judges, Dead Judges, as in
+Constitution and calling the conservative judges, Dead Judges, as in the dead

-the dead Constitution that doesn't change with the culture, but that seems a bit
+Constitution that doesn't change with the culture, but that seems a bit esoteric

 Perhaps a better dyad of terms would be "judicial independence" versus "judicial